Heavyblade/ai_patterns/README.md

-## Description
+# Description

-This repo contains examples of the patterns described in the [Patterns of Application Development Using AI](https://leanpub.com/patterns-of-application-development-using-ai)
+This repo contains examples of the patterns described in the senction of II [Patterns of Application Development Using AI](https://leanpub.com/patterns-of-application-development-using-ai) book.

-In the same way here is an small summary of the book aspects:

-## Example patterns
+## Pattern implementation examples:

-### Prompt Engineering
+## 1. Prompt Engineering

 - [Chain of Thought](prompt_engineering/chain_of_thought.rb)
 - [Mode Switch](prompt_engineering/mode_switch.rb)